 What does microdose GLP-1 mean in PCOS specifically?

-In the PCOS context, microdose GLP-1 means using a fraction of the standard trial-curve doses — typically a quarter to half of the dose that produces maximum weight loss — to capture the insulin-sensitivity and cycle benefits without producing significant weight loss.
-This makes it appropriate for patients who do not have significant weight to lose but do have insulin resistance and PCOS-related metabolic dysfunction.
+In the PCOS context, microdose GLP-1 means using a fraction of the standard trial-curve doses — typically a quarter to half of the dose studied for maximum weight loss — with the aim of supporting metabolic health while minimizing weight loss.
+Whether a lower-dose approach is appropriate — and what benefit, if any, to expect — is an individualized determination made by the prescribing clinician.

 Who is microdose GLP-1 for in PCOS?